italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

     "exp": 1686652315
   }

-Whose corresponding JWT is as follows:
+Whose corresponding JWS is as follows:

 .. code-block:: javascript